ferencberes/ethp2psim/docs/source/experiments.rst

   bash run_experiments.sh 10 1000 degree
   bash run_experiments.sh 10 0 degree

-This way you will be able to compare results based on 10 trials for a random regular graph with 1000 nodes and 50 degree and the underlying graph of the Goerli (Görli) testnet.
+This way you will be able to compare results based on 10 trials for a random regular graph with 1000 nodes and 50 degree and the underlying graph of the Goerli (Goerli) testnet.
 Adversary performance will be evaluated for both highest degree and uniform random node sampling settings.

 A few interesting results